DCC-BS/documentation/markdown/docker.md

 * No `latest` tags: Never depend on the `latest` tag.
 It is mutable and leads to non-reproducible builds.
 * Pin Versions: Use specific version tags (e.g., `node:24-alpine` or `python:3.13-alpine`).
+* For Web Applications which are sperated in Frontend and Backend services, ensure compatibility when the Major and Minor version are the same.
+Patch versions can differ.
+So for example `1.3.1` and `1.3.5` are compatible, but `1.2.x` and `1.3.x` are not.

 * Minimal Base Images: Prefer `alpine` or `slim` (only if `alpine` fails) variants to reduce image size and download time.